apt-helion/blog/articles/coffee_siphon.md

 Tokyo.
 I had a vague understanding of the layout of Tokyo due to all the anime and video games I consume, but I had no idea how to get back to the Airbnb.
 While trying to find my way, I made a stop into a café and that's when I first discovered coffee siphons.
-I ordered some coffee and The owner (I think?) explained how it works.
+I ordered some coffee and the owner (I think?) explained how it works.
 When I got back home I bought a coffee siphon off Amazon and tried to brew some coffee using his instructions.